-Welcome back to another Adobe Illustrator based tutorial, in which we're going to take a close look behind the process of creating a simple iPhone icon, using nothing more than some basic geometric shapes that we're going to adjust here and there.
+Welcome back to another Adobe Illustrator-based tutorial, in which we're going to take a close look at the process of creating a simple iPhone icon, using nothing more than some basic geometric shapes that we're going to adjust here and there.

 As with any new project, we’re going to kick things off by setting up a New Document, by heading over to File > New (or by using the Control-N keyboard shortcut), which we will adjust as follows:

 - Height: 96 px